CristianColdea/pandas/README.md

 # pandas
 This is the Pandas course from Coursera and University of Michigan.
+Only the courses with programming assignments are in the repository, without the quiz answers.
 Tasks are defined in the notebooks.
-Only the programming assignments are presented, without quizzes.